petedejoy/documentation/v2/clickstream/destinations/amazon-redshift.md

 title: Amazon Redshift
 sidebar: platform_sidebar
 ---
 Astronomer Clickstream makes it easy to send your data to Amazon Redshift.
-Once you follow the steps below, your data will be routed through our platform and pushed to *DESTINATION* in the appropriate format.
+Once you follow the steps below, your data will be routed through our platform and pushed to Redshift in the appropriate format.

 ## What is Amazon Redshift?

 Redshift is Amazon Web Services' custom take on a traditional Postgres database.
-As they put it, "[A fully managed petabyte-scale data warehouse service in the cloud.](http://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html)" It's cost-effective at nearly any level, capable of scaling from gigabytes to petabytes without a loss in performance, and uses [columnar storage](http://docs.aws.amazon.com/redshift/latest/dg/c_columnar_storage_disk_mem_mgmnt.html) (among other optimizations) for incredibly fast querying speeds.
+In Amazon's words, it is "[A fully managed petabyte-scale data warehouse service in the cloud.](http://docs.aws.amazon.com/redshift/latest/mgmt/welcome.html)" It's cost-effective at nearly any level, capable of scaling from gigabytes to petabytes without a loss in performance, and uses [columnar storage](http://docs.aws.amazon.com/redshift/latest/dg/c_columnar_storage_disk_mem_mgmnt.html) (among other optimizations) for incredibly fast querying speeds.

 ## Why send data to Amazon Redshift using Astronomer Clickstream?